-The Legend of Rick Simpson
+The Legend of Rick Simpson and RSO

 If you spend enough time at your local dispensary, you may encounter a curious looking product in a syringe with the acronym “R.S.O.” written somewhere on the packaging.
 Is it injectable cannabis?
 Nope, try again!
 RSO is an acronym for Rick Simpson Oil- it’s a concentrated cannabis oil with high levels of THC and other compounds from the cannabis plant.
 In fact, the only thing distinguishing RSO from “dabs” or other types of extracts is that RSO is intended to be eaten or used topically.
 A small drop of RSO can deliver over 50mg of THC, which is five times more than the Washington State limit for a single serving edible.
 It’s a powerful, sticky medicine that’s purportedly cured hundreds of people of cancer, and treated a variety of other conditions as well.

 Rick Simpson, the creator of RSO, was born in Nova Scotia, Canada, and became an avid medical cannabis advocate after using his homemade cannabis concentrate on a bandage to cure several cancerous bumps on his arm.
 He was originally inspired to try cannabis as a remedy based on a study published by the Journal of the National Cancer Institute, in which THC was found to kill cancer cells in mice.
 His doctors and physicians refused to accept that cannabis was a probable cure for his condition, and he was later arrested by the Canadian government after spreading his oil, and the recipe, to others in his community free of charge.
 He later built the website www.phoenixtears.ca, which provides information on how to make RSO at home.
 After hundreds of people testified for his oil as a miracle cure, Simpson eventually had to flee the country to escape imprisonment by the Canadian government.